aurowallet/docs/reference/api-reference/methods/mina_sendtransaction.md

 ---
-description: This method is used for zkapp contract transaction signature.
+description: This method is used for zkApp contract transaction signature.
 ---

 # mina\_sendTransaction